Is the Passivhaus standard worth investing in?

 What is the Passivhaus standard?

-The Passivhaus standard was developed in Germany by professors Bo Adamson and Wolfgang Feist in the early 1990s.
+The Passivhaus standard (or passive house) was developed in Germany by professors Bo Adamson and Wolfgang Feist in the early 1990s.
 They devised a standard that could be applied to both residential and commercial properties that would help them achieve thermal comfort solely by the post-heating and post-cooling of fresh air.
 This also helped to achieve sufficient indoor air quality without the need to recirculate the air.

 This essentially meana that, if you follow the standard, you won’t actually need a traditional heating or cooling system.
 By utilizing natural ventilation and the proper materials to support it, you create a home that has excellent thermal performance properties, airtightness and ventilation.